-Slow Fish is an international campaign and series of gatherings and regionally-scaled events that bring together chefs, youth, organizers, and fishermen* to turn the tide away from industrial seafood and toward seafood that is good, clean, and fair for all.
+Slow Fish is an international campaign, series of gatherings and national working group dedicated to bringing together chefs, youth, organizers, and fishers to turn the tide away from industrial seafood and toward seafood that is good, clean, and fair.

 Slow Fish Gatherings

 Slow Fish gatherings are happening around the world.
 From the watersheds of the Northern Seas, to the Mediterranean, to the South Pacific, stakeholders along the supply chain are gathering to advance the common vision of good, clean, and fair seafood for all.
-At the 2016 Terra Madre gathering, Slow Fish campaign leaders from around the world will connect, share stories, and build collaboration.
-Check out the International Slow Fish campaign page to learn more.
+At the 2016 Terra Madre gathering, Slow Fish campaign leaders from around the world came together to connect, share stories and bcollaborate.
+Check out the International Slow Fish campaign to learn more.